jan-lukas-wermuth/replication_NCor/README.md

 - CIs_Coverage.R: This script simulates empirical coverage rates of the confidence intervals for $\gamma^*$ for the same DGPs as above.

+- Bias.R: This script simulates the mean bias of $\widehat{\gamma}^*$ for the same DGPs as above.

 - IndependenceTest.R: This file simulates size and power values for the independence test based on $\gamma^*$ and a traditional competitor described in the paper.
 It uses the same DGPs as above.

 - Coverage_plots.R: Here, the plots corresponding to the results obtained from CIs_Coverage.R are produced.

+- Bias_plots.R: Here, the plots corresponding to the results obtained from Bias.R are produced.

 - Pval_plots.R: Here, the plots corresponding to the results obtained from IndependenceTest.R are created.